ministryofjustice/data-platform-products/data-products/_docs/product-specification.md

 > NOTE: the `product-version` attribute is not yet documented here.
 We are still determining if this should be provided by the data product owner, or automatically incremented when the data dictionary or other metadata is updated.

-Product `tags` are an array of strings.
+Product `tags` are an array array of quoted strings to further aid discoverability (think of them as search keywords).

 ### Contact information